 This mobile iteration of a popular PC game transferred surprisingly well.
-The controls are easy to pick up and the tutorials really do make it easy for beginners to join in.
-However, if you are just starting out you may have to do some research into the characters you gain along the way, as you won't continue to get that kind of instruction on everyone.
-If you've been playing League of Legends on PC, you should know also that your progress and possessions won't transfer.
+The controls are easy to pick up, and the tutorials really do make it easy for beginners to join in.
+However, if you are just starting out, you may have to do some research into the characters you gain along the way, as you won't continue to get that kind of instruction on everyone.
+If you've been playing League of Legends on PC, you should also know that your progress and possessions won't transfer.
 While the customizable chat options could be a big help in the previous community issues League of Legends is known for, I'll wait to be optimistic about it until League of Legends: Wild Rift has been out for a while.

 As long as that welcoming environment persists once the game is out of beta, Wild Rift should be one of the best free Android games out there.

 What are the differences between League of Legends and League of Legends: Wild Rift?